tylermorganwall/shadr/README.md

 You will now need to change the `src/Makevars.win` file to point to the pre-compiled binaries.
 There are three variables at the top of the file.
-Change them to point to the directories you just downloaded on your filesystem (I have left my directories in the file so you can see an example):
+Change them to point to the directories you just downloaded and unzipped on your filesystem (I have left my directories in the file so you can see an example):

 ``` sh
 BASE_DIR_GLEW = C:/Users/tyler/Documents/glew-2.1.0-win32/glew-2.1.0